jeffalloneword/scramblelist/deploy/README.md

-# Scramblelist Deployment
+# Listerical!
+Deployment

 ## About
-This is a deployed version of the Scramblelist gift exchange organizer app.
+This is a deployed version of the Listerical! gift exchange organizer app.

 ## Running the app
 1. Navigate to this directory